Hastingwood

-Hastingwood is a hamlet in the North Weald Bassett civil parish of the Epping Forest district of Essex, England.
+Hastingwood is a hamlet in the civil parish of North Weald Bassett, in the Epping Forest district of Essex, England.
 The hamlet is centred on the junction of Hastingwood Road, which runs southwest to the A414 road and the Hastingwood Junction 7 of the M11 motorway, and Mill Street, which runs north to Harlow Common and Potter Street.
 Nearby settlements include the town of Harlow, North Weald and the hamlet of Foster Street.

 History

 The earliest records of Hastingwood originate from 1086 when the Paris Hall estate was founded.
 The remains of the estate lie on Hastingwood Road, with the mansion house dating from the 1500s still standing and given Grade II protection in 1952.

 In 1520, Hastingwood was formerly listed as 'Hazelwood' due to its proximity to a local copse of hazel trees in the Paris Hall estate.
 It was renamed Hastingwood in around the 1700s.